Multifetal or Selective Reduction – Benefits, Risks and Precautions

 3. A Miscarriage of the Complete Pregnancy

+In some cases, multifetal reduction may cause the loss of the entire pregnancy (4).
 Any disturbance to the existing condition of the foetus always opens up the risk factor of miscarriage.
-In most cases, if the number of the foetus are few, generally around 3 or 4, the chances of miscarriage are minimal, usually around 4% or so.
-However, as the number of existing foetuses starts increasing, reaching 6 or more, the risks associated with miscarriage are quite high.
-Therefore, a decision of proceeding ahead with MFPR might need to be taken carefully.
+In most cases, if the number of fetuses is few, generally around 3 or 4, the chances of miscarriage are minimal, usually around 4% or so.
+However, as the number of existing foetuses starts increasing, reaching six or more, the risks associated with miscarriage are quite high.
+Therefore, a decision to proceed with MFPR might need to be taken carefully.

-A pregnancy that consists of multiple foetuses usually occurs after undergoing fertility treatment, involving drugs that put the body in the optimum state for pregnancy.
-Having made this effort, it might be difficult for you to come to terms with reducing the number of foetuses, as well as opening up to the risk of a miscarriage of the remaining ones as well.
+A pregnancy that consists of multiple fetuses usually occurs after undergoing fertility treatment, involving drugs that put the body in the optimum state for pregnancy.
+Having made this effort, it might be difficult for you to come to terms with reducing the number of foetuses, as well as opening up to the risk of a miscarriage of the remaining ones.
 While most fertility clinics do provide this information beforehand, understanding the repercussions of this decision is extremely necessary.

 Foetal Reduction Procedure

 When opting for a multifetal pregnancy reduction procedure, the timing needs to be right as well.
 The apt time for carrying out the procedure is within the first trimester.
-The foetuses are at the initial stage of their growth around this time and are usually located within separated pouches filled with amniotic fluid.
-They are yet to share the uterus together.
+The foetuses are at the initial stage of their growth around this time and are usually located within separate pouches filled with amniotic fluid.
+They are yet to share a uterus together.

 Once the procedure is completed, you would be asked to stay in the hospital for about 12-24 hours under observation.
 The remaining foetuses would be observed via ultrasound regularly.
 A small counselling session might be conducted to gauge your mental well-being.